Ad1tyaS1nha/PingPong-Game/README.md

 "# PingPong-Game"
-A game made by using OpenCV.
+A game made by using OpenCV & python.